 X-Axis (horizontal/side to side) - Pads only.
-Moving a finger from side to side across the surface of a pad will cause the X-Axis CC# value to output going from low to high (left to right).
+Tilting a finger from side to side across the surface of a pad will cause the X-Axis CC# value to output going from low to high (left to right).

 Y-Axis (vertical/top to bottom) - Pads only.
-Moving a finger up and down across the surface of a pad will cause the Y-Axis CC# value to output going from low to high (bottom to top).
+Tilting a finger up and down across the surface of a pad will cause the Y-Axis CC# value to output going from low to high (bottom to top).

-Tip: It is possible to set the X and Y Axis to either latch where you left it or return to a value.
+Tip: It is possible to set the X and Y Axis to either latch where you leave them or return to a value.
 When an X or Y Return value is set the X or Y Axis CC values will always go back to that number when the pad is released.
-The Factory Preset Guides detail which presets have x or y set to latch and which use a return value.
+The Factory Preset Guides provide details about which presets have x or y set to latch and which use a return value.

-Location - Pressing down and moving a finger along a slider or rotary will cause the location CC# value to output going from low to high (left to right or bottom to top).
+Location - Pressing down and moving a finger along a slider or rotary will cause the location CC# value (0-127) to output going from low to high (left to right or bottom to top).

 Tip: The Location source on the Rotaries use a variation of Pass Thru Mode.
 Pass Thru Mode is normally when MIDI will not be sent until you pass through the value the rotary was left at.
 Our Pass Thru Width parameter sets a range of pass through values.
 Example: If Pass Thru Width is set to 10 and the slider was left at 40, you would have to press somewhere between 30 and 50 to pick back up and output location data.
-If set to 127, you can hit anywhere on the slider or rotary.
+If it set to 127, you can hit anywhere on the slider or rotary.
 The Factory Preset Guides detail what the Pass Thru Width is for each preset.

-Width - pressing with two fingers on the Long Slider sends a width CC# value that represents the distance between the two fingers.
-The wider the gap, the higher the value.
+Width - Long Slider only.
+Pressing with two fingers on the Long Slider sends a width CC# value that represents the distance between the two fingers.
+The wider the gap between fingers, the higher the value.
 When the second finger leaves the slider, the width will not change again until the second finger returns to the slider.

-Direction - Moving a finger around a rotary will cause the direction CC# value to output.
+Direction - Rotaries only.
+Moving a finger around a rotary will cause the direction CC# value to output.
 If finger movement is clockwise, the CC# will repetitively send out a 1.
 If finger movement is counterclockwise, the CC# will repetitively send out a 127.
 The faster a finger is moved, the faster the repeated value will output.
+Direction and Location on the Rotaries may not be enabled simultaneously.